MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 - SMB Shares
 - Azure BLOBs

 After you import Management Pack for SQL Server, you may find that some of the space monitoring workflows are enabled by default while others are disabled.
 For the purposes of reducing the load on the environment, space monitoring is enabled only for the database level and disabled for the filegroup, log file, In-Memory OLTP container, and FILESTREAM filegroup levels.
-If your environment is sensitive to extra load, enabling rarely used workflows is not recommended.
+If your environment is sensitive to extra load, enabling rarely used workflows isn't recommended.

 >[!NOTE]
 >When monitoring filegroups, an alert is only thrown if all files in the filegroup are unhealthy altogether.
 If there is at least one file in the filegroup that is healthy, then no alerts will be registered.